HRH The Prince of Wales Institute of Engineering and Technology

 HRH The Prince of Wales Institute of Engineering and Technology is a technical institute of Assam, and was established in 1927 by the British Government.
 It is the first engineering institute established in India's North Eastern Region.

 History

 The Institute was established in 1927 with a financial aid from Assamese timber merchant Bholanath Boruah, that was given to British Government in 1922 for establishing a technical school in the name of the 'Prince of Wales' at Jorhat.
 The institute was founded the following year on 16 January 1928.
 A four-year certificate course in civil engineering was introduced in 1948.
 Since 1957, three-year diploma courses have been introduced in the Electrical and Mechanical Engineering Departments in addition to the Civil Engineering Department.
 In 1976 & 1978 respectively, courses in automotive and agricultural engineering began.
 Electronic & telecommunications engineering and instrumentation technology programs were later introduced in 1986.

 The Institution was known as the 'War Technical School' during the time of the Second World War.
+Since then numerous luminaries have enrolled in the Institution.
+National Award Winning Film Producer and Successful Industrialist Paran Barbarooah also completed his diploma from The Institute.